zyrridian/personal-website/content/indonesian/blog/post-003.md

 {{< image src="images/blog/blog-003/img6.jpg" caption="" alt="alter-text" height="" width="" position="center" command="fill" option="q100" class="img-fluid" title="image title"  webp="true" >}}

-As I listened to Hikari no Naka e on repeat, I realized that this song isn't just about Bocchi - it's about all of us who have struggled with self-doubt, insecurity, and a sense of not fitting in.
+As I listened to _Hikari no Naka e_ on repeat, I realized that this song isn't just about Bocchi - it's about all of us who have struggled with self-doubt, insecurity, and a sense of not fitting in.
 The song serves as a powerful reminder that even in our darkest times, there's a light waiting for us.
 It's a light that we can step into when we're ready, a light that symbolizes our journey toward confidence, connection, and self-acceptance.

-In the end, Into the Light is more than just a song; it's an invitation to confront our fears and step into our own light, just like Bocchi.
+In the end, Into the Light is an invitation to confront our fears and step into our own light, just like Bocchi.
 It's a message that no matter how complex or chaotic life may seem, there's always a way forward - a way that leads us toward the warmth and acceptance we all seek.

 <hr>